mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      Hitec Flash 8

-(updated)
   .. admonition:: todo

-     make sure the picture gets cropped (as to delete the excessive grey borders)
+     replace with higher quality image and make sure the picture gets cropped (as to delete the excessive grey borders)

 * **Other**: